In the NYT, Carl Zimmer covers a topic I went over a few years ago in Taki’s Magazine:

 Five days a week, you can tune into “Paternity Court,” a television show featuring couples embroiled in disputes over fatherhood.
 It’s entertainment with a very old theme: Uncertainty over paternity goes back a long way in literature.
 Even Shakespeare and Chaucer cracked wise about cuckolds, who were often depicted wearing horns.

-Keep in mind, though, that most cultures in the Eurasian world and Islamic North Africa evolved intense social measures to reduce cuckoldry.
+But in a number of recent studies, researchers have found that our obsession with cuckolded fathers is seriously overblown.
+A number of recent genetic studies challenge the notion that mistaken paternity is commonplace.Keep in mind, though, that most cultures in the Eurasian world and Islamic North Africa evolved intense social measures to reduce cuckoldry.
 Mali is on the cultural border between Islamic North Africa and sub-Saharan Africa.
 I would not suggest generalizing from this one study in Mali to sub-Saharan Africa as a whole without a lot more research.

 Also, there may well be a class differential.
 A study in Mexico found a five time higher rate of paternal misattribution among the lowest class than in the highest class.
 (The lyrics to A Boy Named Sue might help explain this if it turns out to be a general phenomenon.)

 As I wrote in Taki’s Magazine in 2013, however, we need to be careful in kicking percentages around because you’d get different percentages depending upon who gets asked what under different circumstances.
 Methodologies matter: